Pet Doesn’t Like Your Partner? Here’s What To Do

 - Understanding Cat Behaviour

 It can be difficult to identify why your pet is aggressive.
-There are a lot of behavioural factors which need to be considered.
+Consider a lot of behavioural factors.
 It could be fear, pain, or any other number of reasons.

 But regardless of what type of pet you have, aggression should always be tackled with the help of animal behaviour specialists.
 Get one local to you so you can easily meet with them, and enlist help before things go downhill.